SBULeeLab/EcosystemREDOS-FSE18/README.md

 - analyzed the regexes along several dimensions

 Our artifact consists of:
-- code to extract regexes from npm and pypi modules
-- code to analyze these regexes for super-linear performance (Table 1), degree of vulnerability (Table 2), semantic meaning (Table 3), and use of anti-patterns (Table 4)
+- Code to analyze a regex for super-linear performance (Table 1), degree of vulnerability (Table 2), semantic meaning (Table 3), and use of anti-patterns (Table 4)
-- unique regexes collected from npm and pypi modules, without indicating the source module(s) due to security concerns
+- Unique regexes collected from npm and pypi modules.
+We are releasing these regexes raw (without analysis or source module(s)) due to security concerns.

+In addition, we wrote code to statically extract regexes from npm and pypi modules.
+We released this code as part of our [vuln-regex-detector] software, available [here](https://github.com/davisjam/vuln-regex-detector).
+This portion of our analysis was uninteresting from a scientific perspective so we do not elaborate on it in this artifact.

+In addition to this directory's `README.md`, each sub-tree comes with one or more READMEs describing the software and tests.

 ## Installation